dugalex/DA-Enhanced-Pro/README.md

 --------------------------------------------------------------------
 --- !!!
 OR !!! ---
 --------------------------------------------------------------------
-This will not replace the default "enhanced" skin
+This will not replace the default "enhanced" skin.
 You will have to manually copy the files from enhanced after directadmin update.
 --------------------------------------------------------------------